 However, the rigidity of a leather belt still constricts you from doing certain movements.
-This is because leather belts are mainly stiffer than nylon belts.
+This is because leather belts are mainly stiffer than a nylon belt.
 If you do CrossFit, then you might not be too keen on buying this.

 The securing mechanism of this belt is using adjustable double-prong roller buckles.
 It is custom zinc-plated steel which makes for a polished and sleek look.
 While the aesthetics are pleasing, fitting it onto your body may be a problem as it has provided holes for you to use, which may result in being either too loose or too tight.

 It is 4 inches in height all throughout the belt, so if you’re concerned about evenly distributing the intra-abdominal pressure, worry not!
 The uniformity of this belt has you covered.
 It evenly stabilizes your abdomen and your lower back.